-There are three main types of chronic wounds that we treat at Pueblo Ankle and Foot Care.
-These wounds are diabetic foot ulcerations, wounds originating due to swelling and vein problems, and wounds coming from artery problems.
+There are three main type of chronic wounds that we treat at Pueblo Ankle and Foot Care.
+These wound are diabetic foot ulcerations, wounds originating due to swelling and vein problems, and wound coming from artery problems.

 Diabetic wounds typically result from increased pressure areas that the diabetic patient may not be able to feel while walking due to decreased pain sensitivity.
-These wounds are typically found in high pressure areas on the bottom of the feet or along prominent areas.
+These wound are typically found in high-pressure areas on the bottom of the feet or along prominent areas.

 Arterial wounds are when the skin is not healthy due to lack of blood flow and nutrients.
 The skin becomes vulnerable and it is easier to break down and takes longer to heal.